Unearthing the Oldest Wooden Structure: Ancient Engineering Skills Revealed in Zambia Discovery

 The work of an extinct human species?

-The research could not determine which human lineage was at work, but Professor Barham does not rule out being dealing with Homo heidelbergensis, an extinct species which lived between approximately 700,000 and 220,000 years BCE.
+The research might not determine which human lineage was at work, but Professor Barham does not rule out being dealing with Homo heidelbergensis, an extinct species which lived between approximately 700,000 and 220,000 years BCE.

 Because apart from the fossil of a skull of Homo heidelbergensis, discovered in Zambia in the 1920s, “there is no other known hominin in the region”.